techsoft3d/ts3d-hc-smartfilter/README.md

 **Node Chain Property**
 “Node Chain” performs the text search on the complete path to a node.
 Its an easy way to filter the search by a certain floor in a building for example.

+**Node Parent Property**
+“Node Parent” performs the text search on the name of the parent node

 **Node Type Property**
 Performs the search on the HOOPS Communicator internal type of the node (the value returned by model.getNodeType())